Boarding Schools / Hostels / Non-State Schools

 At the end of 2019, the Qld Government closed the Agricultural colleges.

-Tech-NQ is the only independent registered training organisation (RTO) delivering nationally accredited qualifications through the provision of full time apprentice training, VET in Schools programs, short courses and training, as well as being an accredited senior school and boarding school for Years 10-12 students.
+Tech-NQ is the only independent registered training organisation (RTO) delivering nationally accredited qualifications through the provision of full-time apprentice training, VET in Schools programs, short courses and training, as well as being an accredited senior school and boarding school for Years 10-12 students.

 Resources for Boarding Parents

-Australian Boarding Schools Association
+Australian Boarding Schools Directory | Boarding Expo

 This flyer provides you with information regarding what this portfolio does for members - please feel free to download and share with your branch or community.